keycastr/keycastr/README.md

 If KeyCastr is already in the list you can remove it with the <kbd>&minus;</kbd> button and add it again in order to be certain that the right copy of the application is specified.

+### Troubleshooting permissions

+There are two likely causes for the app seeming not to work:

+1. Not receiving keystroke events from macOS due to security settings
+1. The window being offscreen.

+Sometimes switching from the Default to the Svelte visualizer can help you figure out which problem it is.

+To troubleshoot, We recommend that you:

+- Quit the KeyCastr app
+- Remove KeyCastr from any of the Privacy areas in the Security & Privacy preferences panel (typically the Accessibility or Input Monitoring areas)
+- Start the KeyCastr app
+- When you see the "Keystroke Receiving" dialog from macOS, click "Open System Preferences" or open the Preferences app yourself
+- Under Input Monitoring, enable KeyCastr by unlocking your preferences and clicking the box next to KeyCastr which should have been automatically added to the list
+- When macOS prompts you, restart KeyCastr.
+Or you can do it manually.

 ## Position on Screen

 The default position is on the bottom left of your display.
 To modify the position of displayed keystrokes, click and drag the text like so: